powersync-ja/.github/profile/README.md

 Offline-first / local-first is a paradigm where your app code works directly with a client-side embedded database, which automatically syncs with a backend database in the background.

-PowerSync currently supports Postgres with [Flutter](https://pub.dev/packages/powersync), [React Native](https://www.npmjs.com/package/@journeyapps/powersync-sdk-react-native) and [web](https://github.com/powersync-ja/powersync-web-sdk).
+PowerSync currently supports Postgres with [Flutter](https://docs.powersync.com/client-sdk-references/flutter), [React Native & Expo](https://docs.powersync.com/client-sdk-references/react-native-and-expo) and [web](https://docs.powersync.com/client-sdk-references/js-web).
 Additional backend database support and SDKs are [on the way](https://roadmap.powersync.com/).

 ## Quick links